 The Health Center is open to all registered students of the College.
-Students are seen on a walk-in basis and no appointment is necessary to receive care.
-Student Health Center is staffed by registered nurses, physicians, and a nurse practitioner.
-Hours of operation are available on the college website.
+The Center is staffed by registered nurses, physicians, and a nurse practitioner.
+Hours of operation are available on the Student Health Center webpage.
+Please call the Health Center to schedule an appointment.

-Contact Information:
+Contact Information